A Visit to the Local, Streamliner-style

 It hadn’t quite gone away, and never has really in the last 200 years although I think its apogee was reached here between about 1965 and 2010.
 Yes, “craft beer bar”, I’m looking at you, now successfully transplanted to Britain.
 At one time Albion didn’t take lessons in what the drinking place should look like.
 Or the beer.
 It was rather the other way around.
 That was then.

-And so in 1954, when Union Pacific Railroad placed new locomotives and consists (the related cars and equipment) on its Chicago-Denver run, it featured as club-lounge The Pub, a sleek number meant to resemble an English country tavern.
+In 1954 when Union Pacific Railroad placed new locomotives and consists (the related cars and equipment) on its Chicago-Denver run, it featured as club-lounge The Pub, a sleek affair meant to resemble an English country tavern.

 I wonder what beers were served there.
-America by 1954 had let almost all the old India Pale, stock, and still ales go by the wayside, so to speak.
-All that was left, apart the superficial architectural allusion, was the idea of the English public house, the romance associated with it.
-Retention of the core ale and porter – the things that fuelled and actually made the pub what it was – was felt unnecessary.
+America by 1954 had virtually abandoned its 19th century India Pale, stock, and still ales, beers descended from U.K. tradition.
+Apart a superficial architectural allusion, the modern American Anglo pub offered mainly a misty romance.
+Retention of the core ale and porter – the things that fuelled and originally made the pub what it was – was felt unnecessary.

-Meanwhile, we can contemplate the enclave as seen in this Norman Rockwell-style image, from a Union Pacific postcard sold in the period (see Note below for source).
+Hopefully the bar list for The Pub will emerge.
+Meanwhile, we can ponder this Norman Rockwell-style vision, from a Union Pacific postcard of the period (see Note below for source).

 Strapwork, casements, boarded walls and floor, Toby jugs – all check.
-The Day-Glo seat cushions do kind of obtrude, but it’s surely a stylized version – or so we are pleased to think – of the chintz or crushed velvet cushions once legion in Britain’s pubs, at least the Victorian type.
+The Day-Glo cushioning does kind of obtrude but it’s a stylized version surely of the chintz or crushed velvet cushions once standard in Victorian English pubs.

-The English pub, as the Irish one to follow, has long been a cultural touchstone in America.
-Even Eisenhower America took notice.
+The “English” pub, as the “Irish” one that followed often as part of a chain, remains a cultural touchstone in America.
+Even Eisenhower America had its version.